wp-plugins/sx-no-homepage-pagination/readme.txt

 This plugin works on any default homepage, not on a blog page.

+If you want to contribute, check this link : http://wordpress.org/plugins/sx-no-homepage-pagination/

 == Installation ==

 No configuration is necessary.
 Upload, activate and done.